EJTH/x1337x-api/README.md

 ```

 ## Download helpers for torrent clients.
-I have included a helper for starting downloads using rutorrent:
+I have included a helper for starting downloads using rutorrent.
+I am planning on adding more if there is any interrest.
+Create a ticket with your favorite client and I will take a look at it.
+For the included helper, see `dl/config.js` for configuration.

 ```bash
 npm run dl-rutorrent "search term" "label"